 - Powdered Sugar: Maybe you know this sugar as confectioners’ or XXX sugar.
 Either way, it makes a nice icing for this loaf.
 You can skip the icing, but it hides a multitude of sins and tastes wonderful.

-How to make the dough with a bread machine:
+How to make the dough for a braided cinnamon bread with a bread machine:

 See the recipe notes if you want to use a stand mixer or make the dough by hand.